 The area was very busy on a Sunday morning.
 The selection of cereals was a little disappointing, as was the composition of the fruit salad.
 The butter and margarine had melted due to being near the hot toaster (a common occurrence in many hotels).
 Had we paid for the meal, the above would have been valid points, but having paid nothing, we couldn't complain.

 The gym was located in a meeting room, with mirrors covering the walls and a grey/black striped carpet on the floor.

-Equipment consisted of a treadmill, a bike, a low bike, a rowing machine, weight resistance area, two benches, one with a weight bar, a large selection of weights and a mat.
+Equipment consisted of a treadmill, a bike, a low bike, a rowing machine, a weight resistance area, two benches, one with a weight bar, a large selection of weights, and a mat.
 There was also a water dispenser with cups, hand gel, and towels.